 Yoga and Survivorship

-Many of my yoga students are Cancer survivors.
+Many of my Margery's students are Cancer survivors.
 Yoga offers survivors a chance to improve their fitness and create the inner environment for a relaxed body and mind as they move back into work and family routines.
 Life after cancer treatment poses many challenges including; side effects from treatment, concerns about the future and the need to evaluate life circumstances in light of these changes.

 A regular yoga practice offers time and space to connect with yourself in a peaceful, joyful and kind way.
 The benefits of a regular yoga practice flow into your life off the mat helping you to relax more, appreciate the simple pleasures and navigate the inevitable ups and downs of life.